JaredBoehm/dnd-quick/README.md

 Allow new players to D&amp;D to quickly and easily get set up.

 # Contributors
-Jared Boehm, Connor Bishop, Tim Morgan,
+Jared Boehm, Connor Bishop, Tim Morgan and Michael Miazza